moltin/shopkit/README.md

 You can optionally deploy to `btn.moltin.com` which should be used for those wanting to develop on master.
 You can deploy by running `yarn deploy`.

-## Demo
+## Terms And Conditions

-You're able to try this yourself by visiting https://ll2xzzoo79.codesandbox.io and using the Stripe test card `4242 4242 4242 4242` during checkout.
+- Any changes to this project must be reviewed and approved by the repository owner.
+For more information about contributing, see the [Contribution Guide](https://github.com/moltin/shopkit/blob/master/.github/CONTRIBUTING.md).

-You can also use the discount code `SAVE50` during checkout to save!
+- For more information about the license, see [MIT License](https://github.com/moltin/shopkit/blob/master/LICENSE).